moodleou/moodle-report_editdates/README.txt

 Edit dates report

-This 'report' is actually at tool that lets you edit all the dates for all] the activities in your course on a single page.
+This 'report' is actually a tool that lets you edit all the dates for all the activities in your course on a single page.

 You can install it from the Moodle plugins database